-Downloading code from GitHub® manually is straightforward: navigate to the repository website, download the ZIP file, and extract it to your working directory.
-However, because this process is manual it needs to be repeated whenever the repository changes, such as when the developer applies bug fixes or incorporates new features.
+Downloading code from GitHub® manually is straightforward: navigate to the repository website, download the ZIP file, and extract it to the working directory.
+However this manual process needs to be repeated whenever the repository changes e.g. when the developer applies bug fixes or incorporates new features.
 SAS® and R provide users the tools to programmatically download and source repositories housed on GitHub.
-In this paper we show how to automate the download of code from GitHub using both SAS and R, saving you time and keeping your code up to date.
+This paper demonstrates how to automate code downloads from GitHub using both SAS and R, increasing efficiency by saving time and keeping code up to date.

 INTRODUCTION

-GitHub allows users to store and access code in the cloud.
-It leverages Git, an open-source version control system, to track and control changes to the code.
-Historically version control is a software development tool and has not found widespread use in clinical trials.
-In the development and analysis of clinical trial data, however, source code changes frequently as new data come in, the investigators amend the protocol, reviewers identify errors, etc. Programmers often update code or need to access an older version of a program, needs version control addresses.
+GitHub allows users to store and access code in the cloud, by leveraging Git, an open-source version control system, to track and control changes to the code.
+Although structured version control has long been valued in clinical trial documentation, version control systems are rarely used by groups other than software development.
+In the development and analysis of clinical trial data, however, source code changes frequently as new data come in, investigators amend the protocol, reviewers identify errors, etc. Programmers often update code or need to access an older version of a program, needs version control programs address.

 This paper focuses on the automated access of code hosted on GitHub.
 GitHub provides an application programming interface (API) that exposes the contents of all open-source repositories to users.
-SAS and R programmers can read and source to their working session code straight from GitHub, without the burden of storing it locally.
-Additionally users can access any version of a repository, for example when the owner of the repository releases a newer version or when a newer version contains bugs and the user needs an older working version.
+SAS and R programmers can read and source code to their working session straight from GitHub, without the burden of storing it locally.
+Additionally, users can access any version of a repository e. g. when the owner of the repository releases a new version or when a version contains bugs and users need an earlier working version.

 MANUAL CODE DOWNLOAD

 Code can be manually downloaded from GitHub with a few mouse clicks.
-Simply locate the Clone or download button and select the Download ZIP option.
+Click onthe Clone or download button on the repository home page and select the Download ZIP option.

-Once the ZIP file has been saved locally, simply extract the contents and point to it from within your software.
+Once the ZIP file has been saved locally, extract the contents and point to it from within the software.

 In R the pointing looks like: